MonikaSData/stock-analysis/README.md

   *The disadvantages of the refactored VBA stocks analysis script:*

-      a.
-The process to refactor the VBA code was time consuming*
+   - The process to refactor the VBA code was time consuming*
-      b.
-About 70% of the code had to be re-written and it might have been be easier and faster to write the code from scratch*
+   - About 70% of the code had to be re-written and it might have been be easier and faster to write the code from scratch*